URCF/urcf_workshops/python_programming/05-loop.md

 It's worth tracing the execution of this little program step by step:

-- Since there are three names in `names`, the statement on line 4 will be executed three times.
+- Since there are three names in `names`, the loop will be executed three times.

-- The first time around, `length` is zero (the value assigned to it on line (1) and `name` is `Curie`.
+- The first time around, `length` is zero (the value assigned to it at the start) and `name` is `Curie`.
 The statement adds 1 to the old value of `length`, producing 1, and updates `length` to refer to that new value.
 - The next time around, `name` is `Darwin` and `length` is 1, so `length` is